Divide-By-0/blog/content/posts/travel.md

     - **Camden Market**: I love Smorgasburg markets like these -- I ate here every day for like a week and never got sick of it.
   - Experiences
     - **Immersive Gatsby**: I haven't been, but it looks interesting.
 A real life great gatsby party, where you dress like it's prohibition and actors act the play amongst you.
+- Anywhere
+  - Experiences
+    - **Sensory Deprivation Tanks**: Haven't tried one yet, but looks fun as long as you have constant oversight/some type of safe word/short hair or very well tied long hair.
+    - **Scuba Diving Certification**: Make sure to bring your own GoPro (I use [this $70 budget one](https://amzn.to/3VIt4Mv) with this [$8 chest strap](https://amzn.to/3WVOwOS), charged batteries, and a microSD).
+You can get a provisional 90 day, 12 meter deep license by finishing 2 dives and 3 modules of the [Open Water e-course on PADI](https://www.padi.com/courses/open-water-diver).
+If you do the introductory Discover Scuba course that everyone offers instead, make sure to still buy the open water course so you can get credit for your first dive.